kadotaislost/WebdevAssignment/readme.md

-# MindWell Hub
+# Balance Mind Hub

-MindWell Hub is a website designed to provide accessible and comprehensive mental health support tools, resources, and a supportive community for individuals looking to better understand and manage their mental well-being.
+Balance Mind Hub is a website designed to provide accessible and comprehensive mental health support tools, resources, and a supportive community for individuals looking to better understand and manage their mental well-being.

 Hosted on: https://mindwellhub.onrender.com/